The Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence Between Pre-Operative and Follow-up MRI Scans of Diffuse Glioma Patients: Quantitative Performance Evaluation and Ranking

-The evaluation of the registration between the two scans will be based on manually seeded landmarks (ground truth) in both the pre-operative and the follow-up scans, by the expert clinical neuroradiologists.
-The performance of various registration methods will be quantitatively evaluated on the basis of landmarks provided by the challenge organizers, in terms of the Median Absolute Error $(MAE)$, Robustness $(R)$, and smoothness of the displacement field.
+The assessment of the registration between the two scans was based on manually seeded landmarks (i.e., GT annotations) in both the pre-operative and the follow-up scans, carried out by the expert clinical neuroradiologists.
+The performance of the developed registration methods was quantitatively evaluated based on distance metrics such as Manhattan distance, Euclidean distance, and Robustness ($R$).
+While the Manhattan distance was used for creating the ranking during the ISBI 22 and MICCAI 22 challenges, the Euclidean distance was considered for detailed analysis in this manuscript, to be inline with other challenges on medical image registration \citep{borovec2020anhir,xiao2019evaluation}.
+All quantitative metrics were applied on the GT annotations in the baseline images.
+Additionally, the smoothness of the displacement field was assessed as a separate criterion.